 Beyond these metrics are the less tangible (but hugely important) benefits like improving your company culture, empowering employees to develop themselves and improve performance, and closing skill gaps that exist within your organization.

-Using stats like the ones we just shared can be a great baseline to help leadership understand the importance of employee training and development.
+Using stats like the ones we just shared can be a great baseline to help leadership understand the importance of employee investment.

 Why Leadership Needs to Be Actively Involved in Your Program

-One of the most effective practices is to get managers involved in their employees’ development.
+One of the most effective ways to invest in employee development is to get their managers involved.
 Not only will this practice improve the efficacy of your training program, you’ll also allow leadership and management to see first-hand the potential that training can offer.

 The study discovered that involving employees in their own training and development – unsurprisingly – improved the results of training, as shown through testing.